Vui-Chee/Tetris-Solarized/README.md

 the reducer functions inside `src/reducers`.
 These reducer functions updates the Redux level state, which will be sent to the Game container via (React Redux)[https://react-redux.js.org/] as **props**.
 The Game container will receive these props through a lifecycle method called componentWillReceiveProps() which will allow the container to manage the game based on new updates to the Redux level state.

 ## Challenges

-One of the main challenges in this project is to move a piece fluidly when a user presses a key.
+One of the main challenges in this project wass to move a piece fluidly when a user presses a key.
 I initially started off by passing the key press type into the Redux action which causes movement.
-However, doing this will only capture a single key press.
+However, doing this would only capture a single key press.
 I wanted the piece to be able to move diagonally.
-Furthermore, doing this also causes the movement of the piece to be rather *rigid*.
+Furthermore, doing this also caused the movement of the piece to be rather *rigid*.
 I wanted a more *smooth* feel when moving the piece.
-So I decided the store the key presses in a global variable object.
+So I decided to store the key presses in a global variable object.

 You might argue why not store that object inside the container state?
-The problem is as stated before, it will capture more than one key press event.
-As to my knowledge, storing the key presses in a global variable will allow more than one key press to be stored.
-To the second implication of fluidness of the movement, storing the key presses in a global variable has allowed me the use loop() to periodically dispatch a movement Redux action.
-This periodicity is controlled by a Redux state called *movementRate* which will check the key press object for any events.
-Because it is iterate more quickly per user interaction, it allowed a more smooth feel to the piece movement.
+The problem was as stated before, it would capture more than one key press event.
+To my knowledge, storing the key presses in a global variable would allow more than one key press event to be stored.
+To the second implication of fluidness of the movement, storing the key presses in a global variable had allowed me the use loop() to periodically dispatched a movement Redux action.
+This periodicity was controlled by a Redux state called *movementRate* which would check the key press object for any events.
+Because it was iterate more quickly per user interaction, it allowed a more smooth feel to the piece movement.

-Another major issue is the animation that occurred when a full row of blocks is cleared.
+Another major issue was the animation that occurred when a full row of blocks was cleared.
 Since I knew very little about animation, I had decided to use a library called (react-spring)[https://github.com/react-spring/react-spring] which provides a React component to perform the desired animation.
 The initial idea was to start the animation based on certain conditions, and then have each block report to the Game container when it had finished animating.
 This was a terrible decision.
-It caused a tremendous lag to the game and causes over rerendering the BlocksContainer component.
+It caused a tremendous lag to the game and over re-rendering of the BlocksContainer.

 Despite several attempts to resolving the lag, I decided to abandon react-spring for a more simpler solution using CSS.
 Instead of having to report the animation has completed, I decided it was simpler to set a timeout to allow the animation to complete.
-So there is full row of blocks to clear, data passed to the Block component will informed it when to start the animation.
+So when there was full row of blocks to clear, data passed to the Block component would informed it when to start the animation.
 This dramatically improved performance by reducing the number of updates to Game container state.

 Simplicity is always the better option.

 ## How to package?
 Run `npm run package-mac`.
 Then `cd release-builds/tetris-solarized-darwin-x64/` and you will